 - the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.

-The Department of Industry, Innovation and Science (the department/we) is responsible for administering this grant opportunity on behalf of the Attorney-General's Department.
+The Department of Industry, Science and Resources (the department/we) is responsible for administering this grant opportunity on behalf of the Attorney-Generals Department.

-We have defined key terms used in these guidelines in appendix A.
+We have defined key terms used in these guidelines in the glossary at appendix A.